michalkoziara/tree-distribution-scraper/README.md

 ### The web scraper for collecting tree genus distribution data.

 The goal of this project is to implement the web scraper that collects tree species distribution data for given list of tree genera.
-The distribution of tree species is collected from U.S. National Plant Germplasm System (https://npgsweb.ars-grin.gov/gringlobal/search).
+The distribution of tree species is collected from [U.S. National Plant Germplasm System](https://npgsweb.ars-grin.gov/gringlobal/search).

 ## Getting Started